Get PulmCCM’s Weekly Email Update

 Further, in patients with septic shock and lung injury, both initial resuscitation and delayed conservative fluid management were independently associated with improved mortality – lending credence to the ‘4 phases’ of volume resuscitation described above.

 Loop diuretics remain the mainstay for fluid removal in the ICU and on the general medical floor.
-They cause a notable natriuresis which brings volume off the body.
-It is suggested that urine output of 3-4 mL/kg per hour be obtained as this will draw out fluid at a rate which prevents capillary under-filling.
+They cause a notable natriuresis, which removes volume from the body.
+It is suggested that urine output of 3-4 mL/kg per hour be obtained as this draws out fluid at a rate which prevents capillary under-filling.
 Whether this be via bolus dosing of loop diuretics, or as an infusion is controversial with data supporting either approach.
 The oft-quoted DOSE trial suggests that bolus dosing, rather than infusion, may achieve greater diuresis – at least in acute heart failure patients.
 Importantly, in AKI, furosemide may have diminished delivery to the distal loop of Henle and there may be down-regulation of the Na-K-2Cl transporter rendering this loop diuretic less effective; this may require a change in loop diuretic and/or addition of a thiazide.
 For a must-read perspective on diuresis without dehydration, please see this excellent post by Josh Farkas.